NgDMau/scanny/README.md

 and then running sudo sdptool add SP .
 After that, reboot your Pi and run the python file above again.
 If it displays: Waiting for bluetooth connection at port 1..., then run the "bluetooth3" app on your android phone and press Conenct button.
-If you see: device connected successfully !!!
-That m
+If you see: device connected successfully !!! then you just got succeeded.

+Type any meesage you want to send to the Pi, the click button "Send".
+The content will disappear after transferred.
+In the terminal of the Pi, you will see "received[message content]".